FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/consulting/apply.md

 The FIWARE marketplace is helping to serve this need.

 1. Go to http://marketplace.fiware.org/apply.
 Register.
 Choose “FIWARE Services - Consultancy, integration & tech
-    support” under “category”.
+    support” under **category** .

 2. Fill up the form by providing all the required fields, particularly a detailed description of the services offered and references from existing customers (if available).

-3. In the event that your application is correct and satisfies all the requirements, congratulations you are now part of the FIWARE marketplace!.
+3. In the event that your consultancy/technical support application is accepted and it is found to satisfy all the requirements, congratulations you are now part of the FIWARE marketplace.